hoverbike1/TOTK-Mods-collection/README.md

 </br>This mod may have less stuttering depending on your hardware.
 We recommend to test by yourself and compare with the combo Dynamic FPS and FPS 30/60 mods.
 </br>**BEWARE!** Incompatible with Dynamic FPS.

-- FPS - **Fix Over 30FPS Blackscreen Fix:** Fixes black background on weapon switch UI when playing above 30fps.
+- FPS - **Fix - UI Blackscreen Fix:** Fixes black background on weapon switch UI when playing above 30fps.
 </br>:exclamation:Overwrites "Common.Product.110.Nin_NX_NVN.blarc", don't install two mods overwriting the same file.
 </br>This mod overwrite the Xbox UI and Playstation UI mods.
 Use the version "fix" of these mods instead (they include the Blackscreen-fix).